dipspb/ansible-bare-host-prepare/README.md

 For already prepared host you can change playbook file and run it over again this way.
 You will be asked for remote `<appuser>` password:

     ansible-playbook debian11_prepare_host.yml --ask-become-pass -e "ansible_port=<ssh_alternative_port> ansible_ssh_user=<appuser>"

+## Add Let's Encrypt Certbot
+To setup and run Certbot renewal task use `certbot/playbook_certbot.yml` running it the same way as above.